-In the spirit of reminiscing and laughing about the fun side of the Camino, we’ve written a book “50 Types of People You’ll Meet on the Camino.”
-It’s a satirical take on all the characters you meet on the way, and a good chance to have a laugh (or so we like to think.)
+In the spirit of reminiscing and laughing about the fun side of the Camino, we’ve written a book “101 Pilgrims of the Camino” It’s a satirical take on all the characters you meet on the way, and a good chance to have a laugh (or so we like to think.)

 Continue to find peace and joy in your surroundings

 Something I notice when we are walking a long-distance hike like the Camino, is that I have so much more time to notice the small things.
 When you notice more in your surroundings, it’s quite incredible how much joy and peace you can find.
 Slowing down and observing on the Camino is a wonderful feeling.

 Perhaps one way to beat the post-Camino blues is to bring this practise home with you.
 Try to slow your life down a little, notice the world around you.
 Whether it is the joy of autumn leaves, the warmth of the sun, the cosiness of a cup of tea or the contagious feeling of a smile.